 Search the directory of local carer's services for local parent support groups.

-If a child doesn’t sleep well, tiredness can affect the whole family.
-Disabled children can have sleep problems for a range of physical reasons depending on their particular condition (such as muscle spasms or breathing difficulties).
+If a child doesn't sleep well, tiredness can affect the whole family.
+Disabled children can have sleep problems for a range of physical reasons, such as muscle spasms or breathing difficulties, depending on their particular condition.
 Children with some learning disabilities may find it hard to understand why and when they need to sleep.

 Your health visitor or community nurse should be able to suggest ways to encourage good sleep patterns.
 Your GP may also be able to help or refer you to a sleep specialist or psychologist if necessary.
-There is useful information in Contact a Family's leaflet Helping your child’s sleep (PDF, 1.45mb).
+There is useful information in Contact a Family's leaflet (PDF, 1.45Mb).

-Your child might also qualify for Disability Living Allowance (DLA), or a higher rate of DLA if they already get it, if they need constant care and attention at night due to sleep problems.
+Your child might also qualify for Disability Living Allowance (DLA), or a higher rate of DLA if they already get it, if they need constant care and attention at night because of sleep problems.

-National organisations, such as Scope or the National Autistic Society, and support groups can often provide advice on sleep for families of children with certain conditions.
-You can find support in your area in the directory of local carers’ services.
+Support groups and national organisations, such as Scope or the National Autistic Society, can often provide advice on sleep for families of children with certain conditions.
+You can find support in your area in the directory of local carers' services.

 Using the toilet

 All children are different, but most show signs of being ready to learn to use the toilet at around two or three years old.
-Some disabled children may not be ready until they're older, or they may take longer to learn.
-This could be due to learning disabilities or physical challenges, such as impaired mobility, motor skills or muscle tone.
+Some disabled children may not be ready until they're older or they may take longer to learn.
+This could be because of learning disabilities or physical challenges, such as impaired mobility, motor skills or muscle tone.
 Some children may never learn to use the toilet on their own.
 Some conditions may mean that a colostomy or ileostomy is needed.
 For more information, see the Health A-Z topics on ileostomy and colostomy.